johnbender/jqm-rails/doc/post.md

 </body>
 ```

-Here the main content of a view will be rendered into the `yield` call and a `content_for` block can be used to push bits of content else where.
+Here the main content of a view will be rendered into the `yield` call and a `content_for` block can be used to push bits of content elsewhere.
 A simplified version of the users index at `app/views/users/index.html.erb` view would look something like:

 ```html
 <% content_for :heading do %>